The weather gods are playing dirty tricks!

 Red Java Slouchy Beret

 I am a serial knitter.
 At least I became one in the last month.
 I committed to starting AND finishing three pieces to accompany an old (but still unworn) orange, brown and cream tweed cape.
 Two you already know about: Malabrigo Arm Thingies (Ravelry) and Malabrigo Neck Thingie (Ravelry).
-The newbie is [...]
+The […]

 Just In Time!